-Our second “Creative Life” Event will take place on 15th May – As part of Mental Health Awareness Week 2018
+Our second “Creative Life” Event took place on 15th May – As part of Mental Health Awareness Week 2018

-The focus of the day will be on creative pursuits such as arts & crafts, poetry, music, dance, photography & painting – in fact anything creative that could enhance or promote good mental health.
+The focus of the day was based on creative pursuits such as arts & crafts, poetry, music, dance, photography & painting – in fact anything creative that could enhance or promote good mental health.